CHC43315

 This qualification reflects the role of workers who provide self-directed recovery oriented support for people affected by mental illness and psychiatric disability.
 Work involves implementing community based programs and activities focusing on mental health, mental illness and psychiatric disability.
 Work is undertaken in a range of community contexts such as community based non-government organisations; home based outreach; centre-based programs; respite care; residential services, rehabilitation programs; clinical settings; or supporting people in employment.
 Work is carried out autonomously under the broad guidance of other practitioners and professionals.

 To achieve this qualification, the candidate must have completed at least 80 hours of work as detailed in the Assessment Requirements of units of competency.
-As this course is designed for existing workers only, learners will need to meet this requirement through their current work role.
-This may include providing evidence of employment, workplace observations, and other work-based tasks.

 Entry Requirements

-• All learners must be at least 18 years of age.
+All learners must be at least 18 years of age.

 Units of Study